George-Edih/cs1302-ce01/README.md

    `notes` directory into the `exercise1` directory?
 Write the command you used in your notes.
 Verify that the two text files now exist in both locations.

 1. Assume you are still in the `1302` directory.
-What single command can be used to display both text files in `exercise1`.
+What single command can be used to delete both text files in `exercise1`.

 **CHECKPOINT**